Skip to content ↓

 Income based Free School Meals

-All children in Reception, Year 1 and Year 2 are offered infant free school meals regardless of income.
-However, you may be entitled to additional support, whatever year group your child(ren) are in, through the income based free school meals scheme £1,385 (22-23) This gives you numerous other benefits (support in school, money off uniform and school trips).
-Your child may be able to get income based free school meals if you get any of the following:
+All children in Reception, Year 1 and Year 2 are offered Universal Infant Free School Meals regardless of income.
+However, you may be entitled to additional support, whatever year group your child(ren) are in, through the income-based free school meals scheme £1,480 (24-25).
+This gives you numerous other benefits (support in school, money off uniform and school trips).
+Your child may be able to get income-based free school meals if you get any of the following:

 Ring or e-mail for more information.